Being Prepared and FAQs

 Bring water/soft drinks with you.
 You will be able to refill at various points on the courses and at at base.
 For a full list of things you should bring with you, see the Q&A section below.

-Register online, it’ll save time on the day and with Covid constraints we need to do as much in advance as possible to reduce queues.
+Register online, it’ll save time on the day and reduce queues.

 The Skyline Challenge is a family event.
 Feel free to enjoy the family fun, food, music and entertainment on offer before and after the event.
 There will be a BBQ, free sausage-sizzle for kids and a coffee/food cart.
 There’s plenty of room for a picnic after your walk or ride.
 There will be EFTPOS available to buy food and drinks – we are not able to accept credit cards.
 Please do not bring alcohol onto the site as we are not licensed for this.